 When Will We Let Women Rock?

 I was so young I didn't know it was unusual for a woman to play drums.
-I was probably too young to even notice her gender then.
+I was probably too young to even notice her gender.
 All I saw was drums (lots of them) and somebody drumming.
-Karen Carpenter had a great feel for songs because by supporting the vocal that came out of her own mouth it was only natural she locked into the groove.
-But as tasty as her parts were, it was her chops that caught me!
+Karen Carpenter had a great feel for songs because by supporting the vocal that came out of her own mouth it was only natural that she lock into the groove.
+But as tasty as her parts were it was her chops that caught me!

 - Dawn Richardson (Four Non Blondes)*

 When I was in Junior High I heard the Go-Go's on the radio.
 I loved the energy and the simplicity of the drumming and was a fan of Gina Shock before I even knew she was a woman.
 My friend Scott had a younger sister who owned a Go-Go's record.
 I'd never seen them.
 I stared at the picture, matching the faces to the instruments and listened to the whole album.
 So began my love for the drumming of Gina Shock.